r0fld4nc3/append-gnome-version-extensions/README.md

 # What it does
- A command line script that appens the given GNOME version each extension's `metadata.json`.
+ A command line script that appends the given GNOME version each extension's `metadata.json`.

  Before modifying the file, it creates a backup in the same directory.
 Better safe than sorry.
 If it is successful in modifying the file, it unlinks the backup.